khronokernel/khronokernel.github.io/_posts/2022-11-01-LEGACY-METAL-PART-2.md

 * Intel Broadwell is labeled as Metal 1, yet is a 31001 GPU
   * Thus is treated as Metal 2, and Metal 1 bugs do not occur
-* AMD Legacy GCN with stock Metal.framework generates corrupted trans image caches
+* AMD Legacy GCN with stock Metal.framework generates corrupted translucent image caches
-  * Forcing WindowServer into not storing the rendered files to make sure proper opaque images are always created
+  * Forcing WindowServer into not caching the rendered files ensures proper opaque images are always created
 * Hardware Encoding/Decoding on Legacy GCN is currently unsupported
   * Unfortunately we're unable to extract functional VADriver and VADriver2 for these GPUs
 * Crashes in Weather, Fontbook, and News Widgets may occur on Intel Ivy Bridge and Haswell iGPUs